 many other processes in your body.
 You normally get copper through your diet, in foods

-copper in your bowel movements and urine.
+of copper in your bowel movements and urine.

-Various health problems can disrupt normal copper levels.
+Many health problems can disrupt normal copper levels.
 This can cause you to have

 too little copper (copper deficiency) or too much copper (copper toxicity).

 Because a normal diet has plenty of copper, copper deficiency is unlikely except in

 certain cases.
 It can occur in malnourished children.
 This is especially true for

 premature babies who don't get nutritional supplements.
 Children with this condition

 tend to have bone abnormalities and fractures.
 Copper deficiency can also result from